CiscoDevNet/cloudfoundry-apps/cf-nodejs/README.md

 - Edit manifest.yml to include the service instance we created so that the application binds to the instance.
-Just add

 ```
   services:
     - pcf-appd-instance
 ```

-- Edit manifest.yml to include the appdbuildpack before the nodejs_buildpack
+- Edit manifest.yml to include the AppDynamics buildpack before the Node.js buildpack

 ```
   buildpacks: